google-ai-edge/mediapipe-samples/examples/image_classification/js/README.md

 This web sample classifies images and video frames.
 Use one of the provided images or from camera frames seen by your device's webcam to get classifications.

-Classifications come from the [ImageNet dataset](https://www.image-net.org/).[See the full list of available classifications](https://storage.googleapis.com/mediapipe-tasks/image_classifier/labels.txt)
+The model was trained on the [ImageNet dataset](https://www.image-net.org/).
+See the [full list](https://storage.googleapis.com/mediapipe-tasks/image_classifier/labels.txt) of supported categories.

 ## Prerequisites